 High voltage substations are interconnection points within the power transmission and distribution systems between regions and countries.

-Different applications of substations lead to high voltage substations with and without power transformers:
+Different applications of substations lead to HV substations with and without power transformers:

 - Step up from a generator voltage level to a high voltage system (MV/HV)

 - Renewable power plants (e.g., windfarms)

 - Transform voltage levels within the high voltage system (HV/HV)